belkinsa/Presentations/2016/UbuntuMembershipWorkshop/Outline.md

 ### How to announce when a new member is approved

-A member of the Board can only announce who was approved and it will be posted on the Ubuntu Weekly Newsletter.
+A member of the Board can only announce who was approved and it will be posted on the [Ubuntu Weekly Newsletter](https://wiki.ubuntu.com/UbuntuWeeklyNewsletter/).
+It almost will be this form:

+The following new Ubuntu Members were welcomed during the the [insert date here] Ubuntu Membership Board meeting:

+- Name [wiki page|Lauchpad page]

+[Link to Ubuntu News Mailing-list Thread]

 ### Renewal

+Once added to the team, you will get an e-mail every two (2) years asking if you want to renew your membership on LaunchPad.
+There is a ??? day deadline to do something but if you miss it, you can e-mail the Membership Board and we will add you back.